Ask the Doctor

 Eyes.
 About 15% of men with Alport Syndrome have an abnormality in the shape of the lens called anterior lenticonus.
 People with anterior lenticonus may have some problems with their vision, and may develop cataracts.

-All boys and girls with autosomal recessive Alport Syndrome develop kidney failure, usually by their teens or young adult years.
-People with autosomal dominant Alport Syndrome are usually well into middle age before kidney failure develops.
+All boys and girls with the autosomal recessive type of Alport Syndrome develop kidney failure, usually by their teens or young adult years.
+People with autosomal dominant Alport Syndrome are usually live well into middle age before kidney failure develops.

 Medical researchers are very interested in understanding why people with Alport Syndrome develop kidney failure, and in developing treatments that can slow or prevent the development of kidney failure.
-Several treatment approaches are being tested in animals with Alport Syndrome.
+Several treatments are being tested in animals with Alport Syndrome.

-For more information on Alport Syndrome visit the Alport Syndrome Foundation at http://alportsyndrome.org/
+For more information on Alport Syndrome visit the Alport Syndrome Foundation at alportsyndrome.org/

 See also in this A-Z guide: